Temple architecture (LDS Church): Vernal Utah Temple

 Originally, the Vernal Utah Temple (51) served as the Uintah Stake Tabernacle for Latter-day Saints in eastern Utah.
-The Tabernacle's foundation was constructed of nearby sandstone, with walls built of four layers of fired brick from local clay.
-Constructed using considerable donated labor from the fall of 1899, it was dedicated on August 24, 1907, by LDS Church president Joseph F. Smith.
-Smith reportedly said he would not be surprised if a temple was built there some day.
+The tabernacle's foundation was constructed of nearby sandstone, with walls built of four layers of fired brick from local clay.
+Constructed using considerable donated labor starting in the fall of 1899, the tabernacle was dedicated on August 24, 1907, by the church president Joseph F. Smith.
+Smith reportedly said he would not be surprised if a temple was built there someday.

 Roger Jackson characterized the Uintah Stake Tabernacle as relatively modest, without the decorative details found on tabernacles in central and northern Utah.
 Nonetheless, he wrote, "the building is the most prominent structure in Vernal and considered the finest building in all of eastern Utah."
-The tabernacle was superseded by an adjacent, more modern LDS stake center in 1948.
-Only used irregularly thereafter, the LDS Church announced the tabernacle's closing in 1984 for public safety reasons.
-Among other things, the tabernacle lacked indoor bathrooms and access for the disabled.
+The tabernacle was superseded by an adjacent, more modern LDS Church stake center in 1948.
+Used only irregularly thereafter, the LDS Church announced the tabernacle's closing in 1984 for public safety reasons.
+Among other reasons, the tabernacle lacked indoor bathrooms and access for the disabled.

-A local "Save the Tabernacle" committee formed, and in 1989 a preservation study was prepared.
-The LDS Church opted to turn the building into one of its new smaller temples, and plans were announced in 1994.
-In addition to preserving the exterior, bringing the building up to code, and altering the floor plan, the eastern spire of the temple was elongated to make it taller than the spire of the neighboring stake center.
-An east-facing golden statue of angel Moroni was placed on top of the spire.
-When discussing the problems involved with converting the old, deteriorated building into an acceptable modern temple, LDS Church president Gordon B. Hinckley remarked that the church would never attempt that again.
+A local committee was formed to "Save the Tabernacle", and a preservation study was prepared in 1989.
+The LDS Church decided to convert the building to a smaller temple, and plans were announced in 1994.
+The conversion preserved the exterior, brought the building up to code, and altered the floor plan; in addition, the eastern spire of the temple was elongated to be taller than the spire of the neighboring stake center.
+An east-facing golden statue of Angel Moroni was placed on top of the spire.
+When discussing the problems involved in converting an old, deteriorated building into an acceptable modern temple, the LDS Church president Gordon B. Hinckley remarked that the church would never attempt such a conversion again.